 Be less serious about yourself and more self-ironic.
 No drama here.

 Being less serious about yourself doesn’t mean being irresponsible.
-It rather means considering neither failures, nor successes too seriously.
+It rather stands for considering neither failures nor successes too seriously.
 These are transient things.
-Winning almost never provides eternal peace, and failure is hardly ever fatal.
+Winning almost never provides eternal peace, and failure is hardly ever fatal, especially in art.